-12. The Australian Needle Syringe Program Survey (ANSPS)
+10. The Australian Needle Syringe Program Survey (ANSPS)

-The ANSPS is conducted annually at needle syringe programs (NSPs) over a one- to two-week period and provides serial point prevalence estimates of HIV and hepatitis C and monitors injecting behaviour among people who inject drugs.
+The ANSPS is conducted annually at needle syringe programs (NSPs) over a one-to-twoweek period and provides serial point prevalence estimates of HIV and hepatitis C and monitors injecting behaviour among people who inject drugs.
 All clients attending NSPs during survey implementation were asked to complete a brief self-administered questionnaire and provide a finger prick blood spot sample for HIV and hepatitis C antibody testing and hepatitis C RNA testing.
-Between 2011-2020, the number of participating NSP ranged from 54 (in 2019) to 38 (in 2020), the number of ANSPS participants ranged from 2742 (in 2018) to 1324 (in 2020) and the response rate ranged from 48% (in 2014) to 35% (In 2020).
-In 2020, COVID-19 related restrictions meant the ANSPS was not conducted in VIC and overall (all other jurisdictions combined), recruitment was approximately 30% less than previous years.
-The ANSPS methodology has been described in detail elsewhere (40).
+Between 2013-2022, the number of participating NSPs ranged from 54 (in 2019) to 37 (in 2021), the number of ANSPS participants ranged from 2742 (in 2018) to 1324 (in 2020) and the response rate ranged from 48% (in 2014) to 34% (in 2022).
+In 2020 and 2021, COVID-19 related restrictions meant the ANSPS was not conducted in Victoria in 2020, and at a limited number of services in NSW and Victoria in 2021.
+Overall, in 2020 and 2021, recruitment was approximately 40% less than previous years.
+An increase in participation was observed in 2022 however recruitment was approximately 30% less than pre-COVID years.
+The ANSPS methodology has been described in detail elsewhere (39).

-13. The Australian and New Zealand Liver and Intestinal Transplant Registry (ANZLITR)
+11. The Australian and New Zealand Liver and Intestinal Transplant Registry (ANZLITR)